everedero/misc_scripts/zephyr_presentation.md

 CONFIG_GPIO_SHELL=y
 ```

-Unsure about the name? gpio shell or shell gpio?
+Now, are you unsure about the option name?
+Should it be gpio shell or shell gpio?
+Open the option catalogue, menuconfig:
 ```
 west build -t menuconfig
 ```